portier/portier.github.io/specs/Portier-Protocol.md

      because it often saves a round-trip.

-   - While the `query` response mode MAY be listed in the configuration, it MUST NOT be used to implement this specification.
+   - While the `query` response mode MAY be listed in the configuration, it SHOULD NOT be used to implement this specification.
 Query parameters may leak information through a HTTPS `Referer` header, or in a webserver access log.